House on Eden (2025) review – Influencers take on found footage

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
-So, today we are checking out a found footage horror movie that I had heard a little about but didn’t actually know any of the background of – House on Eden (2025).
+Today we are checking out a found footage horror movie that I had heard a little about but didn’t actually know any of the background of – House on Eden (2025).

 Paranormal Found Footage